stella-chmt/resume/English.md

 WORK EXPERIENCE
 --
+* Ericsson, China    January 2020 - Present
+  * Responsible for the project management of a 6 members' Scrum team as the team's Scrum Master and facilitated the team through all stages from forming to performing.
+  * Analyzed business requirements, performed test analysis and executed functional testing to uncover defects and propose improvements for features assigned to team.

 * Kujiale, China    December 2018 - September 2019
   * Responsible for the test of the website Coohom.com.
   * Analyzed business requirements, performed functional, regression, performance and reliability testing to uncover defects and suggest improvements for the product.

 * Meituan Dianping, China    May 2017 - September 2018
-  * Led a fourteen-member software QA team in the Daodianzhonghe Department which consists of 114 developers, to develop and implement quality-assurance and quality-control methodologies to ensure compliance with QA standards and customer requirements.
+  * Led a 14 members' software QA team in the Daodianzhonghe Department which consists of 114 developers, to develop and implement quality-assurance and quality-control methodologies and way of working to ensure compliance with QA standards and customer requirements.
   * Analyzed business requirements, performed functional, reliability, performance and compatibility testing and followed user feedbacks to improve user experience.
   * Trained junior testing engineers on different technologies and infrastructures used.
   * Participated in hiring for the QA team of this department.